 316-529-5921 - FAX

-Trials are held the second and fourth Tuesdays at 2:00 p.m. and arraignments are held the first and third Tuesdays at 2:00 p.m. at the Police Department/Court Services building at 200 West Grand Avenue.
-Please note that court is not held on on the 5th Tuesday of a month.
+Court is held on Tuesdays at 2:00 p.m.
+Trials occur on the second and fourth Tuesday of each month and arraignments are held on the first and third Tuesdays.
+Court is not held on on the 5th Tuesday of a month.

-Diversions may be available for the following if it is a first time offense:
+Diversions may be available for first-time offenses in the following categories:

 -Driving under the influence of drugs or alcohol